Diabetic Ketoacidosis Management

 Diabetes Self-Management Education and Support (DSMES)

-The Centers for Disease Control and Prevention offer a Diabetes Self-Management Education and Support Toolkit on their website available to the public, designed for various health organizations/ community organizations and others interested in educating persons with diabetes to live a healthier lifestyle.
-Studies have shown that people who receive such education have better overall health and wellbeing.
+The Centers for Disease Control and Prevention offer a Diabetes Self-Management Education and Support Toolkit on their website, available to the public.
+It is designed for various health organizations/ community organizations, and others interested in educating people with diabetes to live a healthier lifestyle.
+Studies have shown that people who receive such education have better overall health and well-being.
 Despite these studies, a very low percentage of those qualified to receive such services access them.
 Check out the link below for more information.

 Additional Resources

-The following websites are being provided to assist the healthcare professional in accessing appropriate diabetes related information, including insulin coverage, food insecurities, food bank locations, and DSMES information. https://diabetes.org/
+The following websites are being provided to assist the healthcare professional in accessing appropriate diabetes-related information, including information on insulin coverage, food insecurities, food bank locations, and DSMES. https://diabetes.org/

 The American Diabetes Association provides information on prediabetes, Type 1, and Type 2 diabetes, as well as gestational diabetes.
-Included on their website are sections on medications, support groups, diet and activity, advocacy efforts, and prevention efforts. https://www.jdrf.org/
+Their website includes sections on medications, support groups, diet and activity, advocacy efforts, and prevention efforts. https://www.jdrf.org/

 The Juvenile Diabetes Research Foundation is a global organization for Type 1 diabetes mellitus.
-The site offers information on all things T1DM, including sections for those newly diagnosed, those interested in fundraising, research and clinical trials, daily diabetes management, volunteer opportunities, and access to local chapters worldwide.
-From the healthcare provider perspective, this website offers continuing education programs and pdf downloads for patient specific education. https://getinsulin.org/
+The site offers information on all things T1DM, including sections for those newly diagnosed, those interested in fundraising, research, and clinical trials, daily diabetes management, volunteer opportunities, and access to local chapters worldwide.
+From the healthcare provider’s perspective, this website offers continuing education programs and PDF downloads for patient-specific education. https://getinsulin.org/

 Ask yourself...